Kingmaker Workflow Management

 2. The production of friend trees

-The first task is handled by the ProduceFriends task, the latter by the ProduceFriends task.
-In the case of friend trees, missing Ntuples are generated automatically.
+The first task is handled by the ProduceSamples task, the second by the ProduceFriends task and the last by the ProduceMultiFriends task.
+In the case of friend trees, missing Ntuples or other friend trees are generated automatically.

 Warning